 - Demand Communication Skills

 - Demand Availability

 I cannot overstate how important it is to select the right technical service provider.
 Not the cheapest one, not the best-dressed one, not even the most talented one, but the right one.
 It is very much a matter of fit.
 Once you’ve chosen a technical service provider, trust and listen to that provider – if you did your due diligence before making a choice, this should be easy.

 3) Demand Outcomes, Not Technologies

-For maximum results, your focus should be on your business and what business-enhancing outcomes you want from your technical project.
+For maximum results, your focus as a client should be on the business-enhancing outcomes you want from your technical project.
 You are the expert on your business – the technical service provider you select is the expert on making technology support business needs.
 Talk to your provider about your desired outcomes, and then trust the provider to determine the most appropriate means to achieve these outcomes.
 Obviously, if you are in a company that has already heavily invested in one particular kind of technology (whether you’re a UNIX and J2EE shop or a Microsoft shop), you’ll need to make this known and it will certainly factor into your service provider’s recommendation.

 Once you have communicated a set of desired outcomes, stand by them.
 If you have chosen your provider wisely, they will be able to understand your business and deliver the results you’ve asked for.
 There is no acceptable excuse for nonperformance.